 When making treatment decisions about which drugs to recommend for patients with AL amyloidosis, doctors at the NAC aim to achieve a balance between:

-- Achieving a good response to treatment as rapidly as possible in order to halt the damage caused to organs by the amyloid deposits.
+- Achieving a good response to treatment as rapidly as possible in order to halt organ damage

 - Minimising illness due to drug side effects.

 Many patients achieve a good response to treatment after just 3 cycles of treatment, and laboratory tests sometimes show improvement even earlier than this.

 General information about drug side effects